LemmurOrg/lemmy_api_client/README.md

 - Http and [~~websocket~~](https://github.com/krawieck/lemmy_api_client/issues/4) interface
 - Pictrs endpoints
 - API `v1` and `v2` support
-- Models have a `.instanceHost` property that indicates the instance that returned a given object
+- Models have a `.instanceHost` property that indicate the instance that returned this model

 ## Example